Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Experiments

 Table~\ref{tab:LargerScaleResults} and Figure~\ref{fig:PennTreebankResults} (Appendix~\ref{sec:AppendixLargerScaleResults}) show final test perplexities.
 They reflect our intuition that adjusting progressively more hyperparameters reduces average test losses, continuing the trend we have seen thus far.
 Highly bimodal final loss distributions for some algorithms cause wide bootstrap-sampled error bars.
-Learning rate adjustments show particular gains: \emph{Ours$^\text{WD+LR}$} and \emph{Ours$^\text{WD+LR+M}$} perform well in less-optimal configurations.
-NaN runs --- previously argued to be unproblematic --- cause the largest performance differences between our methods (Figure~\ref{fig:PennTreebankResults}, Appendix~\ref{sec:AppendixLargerScaleResults}).
+Learning rate adjustments show particular gains: \emph{Our} algorithms and \emph{Diff-through-Opt} perform particularly well in less-optimal configurations.

 \paragraph{CIFAR-10: HPO in Convolutional Networks} Finally, to demonstrate scalability, we train a ResNet-18 \citep{heDeepResidualLearning2016} on CIFAR-10 \citep{krizhevskyLearningMultipleLayers2009} for 72 epochs.
-We use the vanilla normalised dataset (since unbiased data augmentation over both training and validation datasets exhausts our GPU memory) and optimise hyperparameters as before, using 100-image batches.
+We use the unaugmented dataset (since unbiased data augmentation over both training and validation datasets exhausts our GPU memory) and optimise hyperparameters as before, using 100-image batches.

 Table~\ref{tab:LargerScaleResults} and Figure~\ref{fig:CIFAR10Results} (Appendix~\ref{sec:AppendixLargerScaleResults}) show our results.
 Our gains are now more marginal, with this setting apparently robust to its initialisation, though the general ranking of algorithms remains similar, and we retain useful improvements over our baselines.
 However, our best final accuracies fall short of state-of-the-art, suggesting a more intricate and clever setting may yield further performance gains.